ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Introduction

-There has been growing attention on one-pass learning and its variants, and several works have attempted to address them under various contexts.
-In particular, \cite{hu2021one} studied learning the ImageNet dataset in a single pass by revisiting some ``important'' previous datapoints at each learning step, and \cite{wu2019large} investigated learning incremental `batches' on a large scale by correcting the classifier's bias towards new data.
+\jdiff{One-pass learning and its variants have received increasing attention, and several studies have attempted to address them in various contexts~\cite{gao2013one,zhou2016one,ozyildirim2016one,hou2018one,zhao2021distribution}.
+For instance,} \cite{hu2021one} studied learning the ImageNet dataset in a single pass by revisiting some ``important'' previous datapoints at each learning step, and \cite{wu2019large} investigated learning incremental ``batches'' on a large scale by correcting the classifier's bias towards new data.
 However, both methods train on previous data and are not adequate for one-pass learning.
 On the other hand, \cite{rai2009streamed} proposed an effective one-pass learning method for support vector machines.
 However, their method is tailored to the specific setting of support vector machines.
 Further, \cite{sahoo2018online} proposed a one-pass deep learning algorithm, but it relies on a specific network architecture and is vulnerable to forgetting the previous data unless the data is consistently arriving from the same distribution.

-One-pass learning is also closely related to a classical problem studied in the context of control/estimation theory.
+One-pass learning is also closely related to a classical problem studied in the context of control and estimation theory.
 More specifically, a classical algorithm known as recursive least-squares (RLS) (see, \emph{e.g.}, \cite{sayed2003fundamentals}) tackles one-pass learning for linear models (as elaborated in Section~\ref{sec:rls}).
 However, there are two limitations of the standard RLS: ({\romannumeral 1}) it suffers from high computational and memory costs, and ({\romannumeral 2}) it is not well-suited for the overparameterized setting where zero training loss is desired.
 The main focus of this work is to develop a method that overcomes these limitations.
 Related to the overparameterized setting, a few works have recently discussed utilizing RLS to train popular deep neural networks such as FNN, CNN, RNN, and LSTM~\cite{zhang2021revisiting,yu2022recursive}.
 However, these works are empirical in nature and consider multi-pass learning with mini-batches.
 Moreover, the theoretical properties of RLS for one-pass learning are not studied in those works.